digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     ![Applications & API Key](content/img/pt_gen_2nd.png)

-    In the end, we should have something like this:
+    In the end, you should have something like this:

     ![Applications & API Key](content/img/api_access_key.png)

-    Copy the token value and save it in a local environment variable as we will need it later on (make sure to replace the `<>` placeholder):
+    Copy the token value and save it in a local environment variable as you will need it later on (make sure to replace the `<>` placeholder):

     ```bash
     export DIGITAL_OCEAN_TOKEN="<your_do_personal_access_token>"
     ```
-3. In order to interact with the cluster from the CLI `doctl` has to be installed.
-For example, use the following commands on MacOS:
+3. The `doctl` command-line tool to interact with the cluster.
+For example, use the following commands on MacOS to install `doctl`:

     ```bash
     brew info doctl
     brew install doctl
     ```
-4. If `doctl` authentication hasn't been set up yet please do it now via:
+After installation, initialize `doctl` using the DigitalOCean personal access token using the following command:

     ```bash
     doctl auth init --access-token "$DIGITAL_OCEAN_TOKEN"